My Tokyo Guide

 From Narita Airport: One hour 45 minutes by train to Aoyama and Omotesando.

 Drop by Omotesando in the summer months and the tall trees that line the boulevard will provide you with some well-needed shade.
 Head here in the winter when the trees are illuminated to add some sparkle to your brand browsing.
 The area respects the seasons throughout the year, particularly in the Japanese fashion houses such as Comme des Garçons, Issey Miyake and Yohji Yamamoto with their distinctive, seasonally changing shop window displays.
-The shopping complexes of Omotesando Hills and Gyre are packed with well-known fashion labels that also hold seasonal and pop-up events.
+The shopping complexes of Omotesando Hills and Gyre are packed with well-known fashion labels and jewelry stores, that also hold seasonal and pop-up events.

 Not simply a place to lighten your wallet, the district of Aoyama and Omotesando is home to a number of art spots as well as many spectacular structures by some of the world's most acclaimed architects.
 Browse an experimental exhibition at The Watari Museum of Contemporary Art, in a building designed by Swiss architect Mario Botta.
 Counteract the contemporary with the premodern by visiting the Nezu Museum and diving into its collection of Oriental antiquities and national treasures—all wrapped up in a renovated building by architect Kengo Kuma.
 Enter the mind of Japanese abstract and avant-garde artist Taro Okamoto at the Taro Okamoto Memorial Museum designed by Junzo Sakakura.
 You can also take in world-class architecture while you shop since many of the fashion buildings are products of elite architectural minds.
 Tadao Ando had a hand in the design of Omotesando Hills, and Dior Omotesando is a product of Japanese architectural firm SANAA.
 Toyo Ito is behind Tod's Omotesando Building, and Gyre came from the minds of Dutch architectural firm MVRDV.
 The often-photographed Prada building in Aoyama and Miu Miu Aoyama were designed by Herzog & De Meuron.